-One of the things that makes photography frustrating, is softness and blur in pictures.
+One of the things that makes photography frustrating is softness and blur in pictures.
 Sharp photos are much more appealing than soft images.
-It is very disappointing when you take a picture at a special moment and images come out soft/blurry or out of focus.
-In this article, I will go through the techniques that I use to make sure that my images always come out tack sharp.
+It is very disappointing when you take a picture of a special moment and images come out soft/blurry or out of focus.
+So, in this article, I will go through the techniques I use to make sure that my images always come out tack sharp.

 Let’s start with the reasons why an image might come out blurry:

-- Slow shutter speed could cause camera shake, which would produce a blurry image
+- A long shutter speed can capture camera shake, which would produce a blurry image

 - Poor focus acquisition would result in a soft image